Juan Carlos Copes: Early life and career

 Copes was born in Mataderos, Buenos Aires, on 31 May 1931, and grew up in Villa Pueyrredón.
 He began dancing at milongas in Buenos Aires at a young age.
 When he was 17 years old, he took the 14-year-old María Nieves as his dance partner; the two would soon become lovers.
 Nieves described Copes as a poor dancer initially, but said he improved quickly.
 They entered their first competitive dance in 1955 at Luna Park Stadium.
 An early professional performance was with the Francisco Canaro orchestra in 1955.

 Copes married Nieves in Las Vegas in 1964, but the marriage did not last and ended in 1973.
 They continued to dance together, and Nieves described the hatred between them as improving their art.
 During their four decade partnership they became known as the "Fred Astaire and Ginger Rogers of tango".

 During the 1960s, Copes was instrumental in creating the modern tango show concept in Buenos Aires.
 Copes and Nieves starred in a 1962 production at the Alvin Theatre on Broadway as well as appearing on numerous episodes of The Ed Sullivan Show from 1962 to 1964.
-Their "Tango Argentino" show premiered in Paris in 1983, appearing on Broadway in 1985, and being recreated on Broadway in 1999.
+Their "Tango Argentino" show, starring Elvira Santamaría and her partner Virulazo, premiered in Paris in 1983, appearing on Broadway in 1985, and being recreated on Broadway in 1999.
 He also danced at the Juilliard School, Stanford University, the University of Chicago and the Sorbonne University.